vnopanen/COMP.SGN.220-project/README.md

 ##  Room for Improvement

-TODO: fine tune model, add support for more instruments
+TODO: fine tune model, add support for more instruments, add dependencies

 ##  Acknowledgements